 Recipe adapted from "Café-Style Grated Carrot Salad" by Dorie Greenspan, Around My French Table

-- 1 lb carrots (about 7 large carrots) peeled
+- 1 lb carrots (about 7 large carrots), peeled and grated

 - 4 tbsp mild olive oil, walnut oil, or canola oil